Jck773/Jb-Tweaks/README.md

 Unleash Your PC's Potential: Introducing Jb Tweaks Stop the Stutter, Boost the Frames:

 Tired of input lag and sluggish performance holding you back in games?
-[Batch File Name] is your one-stop solution for a smoother, faster, and cleaner PC experience.
+Jb Tweaks is your one-stop solution for a smoother, faster, and cleaner PC experience.

 Optimized for Speed, Built for Compatibility: